-1. data holds tremendous potential for verifying compliance with specific regulations and assessing environmental and social sustainability;

-- 2. The overall territorial context geographical, residential and productive is an integral and substantial part in the evaluation of the actual impacts and, consequently, of the environmental and social sustainability of the company; - 3.
+- 1. data holds tremendous potential for verifying compliance with specific regulations and assessing environmental and social sustainability; - 2.
+The overall territorial context geographical, residential and productive is an integral and substantial part in the evaluation of the actual impacts and, consequently, of the environmental and social sustainability of the company; - 3.
 Sharing available data sets among companies, regulatory agencies, and local authorities enables more accurate, objective, and transparent assessments; - 4.
 Models-based approaches will increasingly play a crucial role in the objective determination of issue, which will help guide actions at all levels effectively; - 5.
 Clearly representing the results of these complex assessments makes it easier for Local Communities and relevant Authorities to understand; - 6. the transparency and usability of information foster a climate of trust and constructive collaboration among various stakeholders, leading to positive social outcomes.

-The initial results achieved have laid the groundwork for the institutional and socially accepted implementation of a general model (Framework 5.0) designed to use AI in supporting permitting activities.
-This framework is functional (1) to the identification of the driver indicators with the highest performance in improving impacts on which to define improvement actions/solutions and (2) to the adaptive monitoring of the performance of the solutions adopted (mitigations, compensations, and monitoring) on the basis of the environmental and social evidence found.
+The initial results achieved have established a foundation for the collaborative implementation of a general model (Framework 5.0) designed to utilize AI in supporting permitting activities.
+This framework serves two main purpose:

+- 1. identifying the driver indicators that have the greatest impact on improving outcomes, which will help define effective actions and solutions, and - 2. to facilitate adaptive monitoring of the performance of the implemented solutions (such as mitigations, compensations, and monitoring) based on of the environmental and social evidence gathered.